The use of motor vehicles on campus section in the University regulations applies to everyone parking on campus.

 If you have a parking permit, you must also follow the conditions listed above.
 If you don't, you could get a parking charge notice.

-Parking permits must be placed in a transparent holder in the vehicle windscreen and displayed Monday to Saturday.
+Parking permits must be placed in a transparent holder in the vehicle windscreen and displayed at all times.

 We issue permits according to the University regulations and the following conditions: